zackjsorensen/startup/README.md

 - Ability to edit, delete, or add goals and personal records

 ### Required Technologies
+- **HTML** - will be used to structure the page, especially the tables displaying user's info
+- **CSS** - will use colors and design to provide an energetic and invigorating feel to the website while keeping it simple and user friendly
-- JavaScript - provides pace calculations given parameters
+- **JavaScript** - provides pace calculations given parameters entered by the user, used for login service, used to create/edit/delete goals and records
-- Database/Login - stores and saves data entered by users
+- **Database/Login** - stores and saves data entered by users, tracks their personal accounts
+- **Websocket** - when a user enters a new goal or personal best, other users (friends) are notified
+- **Web Service** - Will access a different motivational quote from a third party service for each login.
+- **Web Framework** - Will use React for the framework